 Few students and parents are familiar with their rights and responsibilities as student loan borrowers.
 Even fewer know of the resources available to help them obtain such information.

 The Federal Direct Loan Program makes 90% of all student loans so, today, we’re discussing FDLP information resources for those loans.

 Before and During College

-To receive your first FDLP loan, you must complete an online Master Promissory Notes (MPN) — your loan contract with the government.
+To receive your first FDLP loan, you must complete an online Master Promissory Note — your loan contract with the government.
 It spells out your rights and responsibilities as a borrower.
 Review it carefully.
 Ask questions about it if necessary.
 Make a paper copy and store that copy in a safe place.
 You can never can tell when you’ll need it.